amandeepmittal/amanhimself.dev/src/pages/now.md

 - 🎮 Nintendo Switch for Breath of the Wild and a Steam Deck.
 - 📖 I use a Kobo Libra Color for most of my non-fiction reading.
 It's also been used for fiction but I try to use mobile device with Kindle app for that.

 > Looking for more information about me, or my past work experience?
-See the [About](/about) page.
+See the [About](/about) page or see my [LinkedIn](https://www.linkedin.com/in/aman-mittal-05a239117/) for a general summary of my employment history.

 ## What is this page, anyways?